EarldridgeJazzedPineda/drecklypkg.github.io/install-on-macos/index.markdown

 				Our primary packages for macOS are available for both Apple Silicon (arm64) and Intel (x86_64), running Monterey (12.3) or newer.
-				Built from pkgsrc trunk, they are updated every week.
+				Built from dreckly trunk, they are updated every week.
 			</p>
 		</div>
 	</div>